udaychandra/susel/README.md

 ## Susel
 <em>Su</em>per <em>Se</em>rvice <em>L</em>oader: Super charge the module aware service loader in Java 11.
-Susel is a light weight library that helps one build Java native (JPMS) modular applications.
+Susel is a light weight library that helps one build Java module system native applications.

 ## Introduction
 Service loader mechanism of Java, introduced in Java 6 and revised in Java 9, is used to locate and load services.